Rineloricaria isaaci

-Rineloricaria isaaci is a species of catfish in the family Loricariidae.
-It is native to South America, where it occurs in the Uruguay River basin in Argentina, Brazil, and Uruguay.
-The species reaches 10.2 cm (4 inches) in standard length and is believed to be a facultative air-breather.
-Its specific name honors Isaäc J. H. Isbrücker for his contributions to loricariid taxonomy and systematics.
+Rineloricaria isaaci is a species of freshwater ray-finned fish belonging to the family Loricariidae, the suckermouth armored catfishes, and the subfamily Loricariinae, the mailed catfishes.
+This catfish occurs in the Uruguay River basin in Argentina, Brazil, and Uruguay.
+This species reaches a standard length of 10.23 cm and is believed to be a facultative air-breather.
+The specific name honors the Dutch ichthyologist Isaäc J. H. Isbrücker in recognition of his work on the mailed catfishes.